aol/cyclops-integration/cyclops-reactor/readme.md

 5. Monad wrapping via AnyM / AnyMValue / AnyMSeq
 6. Compatible with cyclops-react pattern matching
 7. Ability to use Reactor types inside cyclops-react monad transformers (as the wrapping type, requires conversion to act as the nested type).
-8. FluxUtils, MonoUtils and PublisherUtils for working with Flux, Mono and general Publishers
+8. Fluxes, Monos and Publishers companion classes for working with Flux, Mono and general Publishers

 # Lazy extended Collections